 \section{Proof of Theorem \ref{theo:nonzero_SI}}

-The characterization of the low-noise expansion of the upper bound to the misclassification probability in (\ref{eq:BhattM1union}) for the case of nonzero-mean classes starts from the analysis of its lower and upper bounds presented in Appendix~\ref{app:B}.
-We focus on the expressions in (\ref{eq:PerrUpUnion}), (\ref{eq:intexp}) and (\ref{eq:Kikjell}), and we leverage the low-noise expansion of the integral in (\ref{eq:intexp}) presented in~\cite[Theorem 3]{Reboredo14} for the case of two nonzero-mean Gaussian classes.
+The characterization of the low-rank expansion of the upper bound to the misclassification probability in (\ref{eq:BhattM1union}) for the case of nonzero-mean classes starts from the analysis of its lower and upper bounds presented in Appendix~\ref{app:B}.
+We focus on the expressions in (\ref{eq:PerrUpUnion}), (\ref{eq:intexp}) and (\ref{eq:Kikjell}), and we leverage the low-rank expansion of the integral in (\ref{eq:intexp}) presented in~\cite[Theorem 3]{Reboredo14} for the case of two nonzero-mean Gaussian classes.
 Namely, we recall that

 for fixed constants $B^{(ik,j\ell)},C^{(ik,j\ell)} > 0$ if and only if